balena-io-experimental/balena-kodi/README.md

 ### Amazon tip

 I noticed that searching for Amazon movies and series is very slow in kodi.
 It is much faster to search those Amazon movies and series from a PC/laptop at site [primevideo](https://www.primevideo.com/) and add them to your watch list.
 In kodi you can then open your watch list and launch the movies and series from there.

+### Limitations for Amazon prime

+1. omxplayer (HW accellaration) must be switched off otherwise you get black/green/gibberish video
+1. on a pi the max video resolution is apparently 720p - you can change the video resolution when playing a video rate.

 ## License